-- 3.1.1 The importance of pre-application engagement between developers and the local planning authority and early resolution of policy issues ('front loading') is highlighted in the NPPF in paragraphs 38 to 46.
+- 3.1.1 The importance of pre-application engagement between developers and the local planning authority and early resolution of policy issues ('front loading') is highlighted in the NPPF in paragraphs 38 to 46. <a href="Applicants are also encouraged to consult with Statutory Consultees as this can assist in the development of design.
 Also, in light of the Council's Climate Emergency Strategic Plan (CCESP), it is important to reflect one of the actions of the CCESP here.
 This action (CND03) states that the Council will "work with developers as new sites across Craven are approved to ensure that opportunities for efficiency and carbon reduction are maximised." - 3.1.2 The key aim of Policy ENV3 is that growth in housing, business and other land uses are accompanied by improvements in building and site design.
-In order to achieve this in proposed developments and to meet the specific requirements of each policy, an applicant should refer to the relevant policies of the adopted local plan and the further detail provided in Part Two of this SPD and then discuss these matters at the earliest opportunity with the Council's Development Management (DM) team.
+In order to achieve this in proposed developments and to meet the specific requirements of each policy, an applicant should refer to the relevant policies of the adopted Craven local plan and the further detail provided in Part Two of this SPD and then discuss these matters at the earliest opportunity with the Council's Development Management (DM) team.
 It is the Council's practice to charge for all such engagement.
 Pre-application enquiry forms and charging rates for the Council can be found at: